-The carrier operates 200 direct and combined services weekly, calling at 316 ports.
-It has 452 offices in 155 countries.
+The carrier operates 200 direct and combined services weekly, calling at 315 ports.
+It has 480 offices in 150 countries and employs more than 24,000 staff.

 - MSC is the second-largest container shipper in the world. - The company has a forward-thinking strategy, with a fleet of 14,000-twenty-foot equivalent unit (TEU) vessels, and in 2015 started receiving 19,224TEU ships. - MSC is not averse to chartering, which has allowed it to expand its fleet. - The line is managing its capacity and exposure during volatility in the container shipping sector via linkups with other carriers and by participating in the 2M vessel-sharing agreement with Maersk Line. - The company is increasing its exposure to the US, operating 14,000TEU vessels on the transpacific trade route.